apostrophecms/apostrophe-documentation/modules/apostrophe-express/index.md

 ### configuredMiddleware()

 ### enableCsrf()
+Enable CSRF protection middleware.
+See `compileCsrfExceptions` for details on how to exclude a route from this.
 ### compileCsrfExceptions()
-Compile CSRF exceptions, which may be regular expression objects or "minimatch" strings using the * and ** wildcards
+Compile CSRF exceptions, which may be regular expression objects or "minimatch" strings using the * and ** wildcards.
+They are taken from `options.csrf.exceptions`. `/login` is an exceptions by default, which can be overridden via `options.csrf.minimumExceptions`.
+Also invokes the `csrfExceptions` Apostrophe event, passing the array of exceptions so it can be added to or otherwise modified by modules such as `apostrophe-headless`.
 ### csrf(*req*, *res*, *next*)
-Angular-compatible CSRF protection.
+Angular-compatible CSRF protection middleware.
 On safe requests (GET, HEAD, OPTIONS, TRACE), set the XSRF-TOKEN cookie if missing.
 On unsafe requests (everything else), make sure our jQuery `ajaxPrefilter` set the X-XSRF-TOKEN header to match the cookie.